 distribution.
 Impairment: Holders of Class 7 Claims are Unimpaired and not entitled to vote.
-G Section 510(b) Claims (Class 8) 12 (Class 6) Treatment: Except to the extent that a Holder of an Allowed Class 8 Claim agrees to a less favorable treatment, all Holders of Allowed Class 8 Claims shall receive the same treatment under the Plan as afforded to them on account of their Existing Common Interests, Warrants, and/or LTIP Interests, as applicable.
-Impairment : Holders of Class 8 Claims are Unimpaired and note entitled to vote.
+Section 510(b) Claims Section 510(b) Claims (Class 8) 12 Class 8 will consist of Section 510(b) Claims.
+Treatment: Except to the extent that a Holder of an Allowed Class 8 Claim agrees to a less favorable treatment, all Holders of Allowed Class 8 Claims shall receive the same treatment under the Plan as afforded to them on account of their Existing Common Interests, Warrants, and/or LTIP Interests, as applicable.
+Impairment: Holders of Class 8 Claims are Unimpaired and note entitled to vote.
 Existing Common Class 9a will consist of Existing Common Interests.
-Interests (Class 9a) Treatment : In full and final satisfaction, settlement, release and discharge of such Allowed Existing Common Interests, either: 1.
-If all of the Equity Classes and Class 9d vote to accept the Plan, then the Holders of Allowed Class 9a Interests shall receive their pro rata share, calculated as between the Equity Classes, (i) after the payment of the Initial Plan Distribution Funds to the Holders of Allowed SAFE Claims, 15% of each of (a) the Plan Distribution Funds and (b) the Litigation Trust Proceeds, until the Holders of the Allowed SAFE Claims have received the SAFE Plan Distribution; and thereafter, (ii) 100% of each of (a) Plan Distribution Funds and (b) the Litigation Trust Proceeds; 2.
-If any of the Equity Classes votes to reject the Plan and Class 9d votes to accept the Plan, then, after payment in full of the SAFE Plan Distribution from (a) the Plan Distribution Funds and (b) the Litigation Trust Proceeds, to the Holders of Allowed SAFE Claims, the Allowed SAFE Claims, the Holders of Allowed Class 9a Interests shall receive their pro rata share, calculated as between the Equity Classes, of 100% of the remaining (i) Plan Distribution Funds and (ii) Litigation Trust Proceeds; 3.
-If Class 9d votes to reject the Plan and all of the Equity Classes vote to accept to the Plan, then, after payment in full of the SAFE Plan Distribution from (a) the Plan Distribution Funds and (b) the Litigation Trust Proceeds, to the Allowed SAFE Claims, the Holders of Allowed Class 9a Interests shall receive their pro rata share, calculated as between the Equity Classes, of 100% of the remaining (i) Plan Distribution Funds and (ii) Litigation Trust Proceeds; or 4.
-If any of the Equity Classes or Class 9d votes to reject the Plan, then, after payment in full of the SAFE Plan Distribution from (a) the Plan Distribution Funds and (b) the Litigation Trust Proceeds, to the Allowed SAFE Claims, the Holders of Allowed Class 9a Interests shall receive their pro rata share, calculated as between the Equity Classes, of 100% of the remaining (i) Plan Distribution Funds and (ii) Litigation Trust Proceeds.
-Impairment: Holders of Class 9a Interests are Impaired and entitled to vote.
+Interests (Class 9a) Treatment: In full and final satisfaction, settlement, release and discharge of such Allowed Existing Common Interests, either: If all of the Equity Classes and Class 9d vote to accept the Plan, then the Holders of Allowed Class 9a Interests shall receive their pro rata share, calculated as between the Equity Classes, (i) after the payment of the Initial Plan Distribution Funds to the Holders of Allowed SAFE Claims, 15% of each of (a) the Plan Distribution Funds and (b) the Litigation Trust Proceeds, until the Holders of the Allowed SAFE Claims have received the SAFE Plan Distribution; and thereafter, (ii) 100% of each of (a) Plan Distribution Funds and (b) the Litigation Trust Proceeds; If any of the Equity Classes votes to reject the Plan and Class 9d votes to accept the Plan, then, after payment in full of the SAFE Plan Distribution from (a) the Plan Distribution Funds and (b) the Litigation Trust Proceeds, to the Holders of Allowed SAFE Claims, the Allowed SAFE Claims, the Holders of Allowed Class 9a Interests shall receive their pro rata share, calculated as between the Equity Classes, of 100% of the remaining (i) Plan Distribution Funds and (ii) Litigation Trust Proceeds; If Class 9d votes to reject the Plan and all of the Equity Classes vote to accept to the Plan, then, after payment in full of the SAFE Plan Distribution from (a) the Plan Distribution Funds and (b) the Litigation Trust Proceeds, to the Allowed SAFE Claims, the Holders of Allowed Class 9a Interests shall receive their pro rata share, calculated as between the Equity Classes, of 100% of the remaining (i) Plan Distribution Funds and (ii) Litigation Trust Proceeds; or If any of the Equity Classes or Class 9d votes to reject the Plan, then, after payment in full of the SAFE Plan Distribution from (a) the Plan Distribution Funds and (b) the Litigation Trust Proceeds, to the Allowed SAFE Claims, the Holders of Allowed Class 9a Interests shall receive their pro rata share, calculated as between the Equity Classes, of 100% of the remaining (i) Plan Distribution Funds and (ii) Litigation Trust Proceeds.
+Impairment : Holders of Class 9a Interests are Impaired and entitled to vote. impairment.
+Holders of Class 7a interests are impaired and childed to vote.